dwhiffing/fury/content/nato/it/army/body.md

 **Air Defence**

-Italy is in the midst of upgrading many of its air defence systems the OTO-Breda SIDAM-25 is a good example of innovation.
+Italy is in the midst of upgrading many of its air defence systems, the OTO-Breda SIDAM-25 is a good example of innovation.
 Both the Mistral and SPADA systems are European based and very modern.
 Although the [Nike Hercules](https://theaviationist.com/2010/06/09/the-nike-hercules-of-the-italian-air-force-museum/)